 The Florida SHPO has evaluated two resource groups (Alabama and Florida Railroad, and the Thomas Creek Archaeological District) as Eligible for the NRHP.
 Eighteen (18) archaeological and historical surveys have been conducted within the Escambia River WMA.
 The manuscripts are on file at the FMSF and copies are available to the District.
-Staff are familiar with surveys and recorded resources in the Yellow River WMA and will assist in recording newly identified resources with the FMSF.
+Staff are to be familiar with surveys and recorded resources in the Yellow River WMA and will assist the Department of State's Division of Historical Resources in recording newly identified resources with the FMSF.